readium/ts-toolkit/project-goals.md

 - Well-defined interfaces and APIs
 - Basic implementations swappable for full-fledged replacements

+## Efficient and high-performing
+- Lean and pragmatic
+- Follows best practices
+- Focus on performance and speed

 ## Easy to configure, remix capable

 - Centralized, well-defined configuration